Skip to main content

 console.log(primes);

-Notice that the [Symbol.iterator]() is now added as a generator function.
-Because it is added as a generator function, we can call yield to return only the prime numbers.
+Notice [Symbol.iterator]() is now a generator function.
+Because it’s a generator, we can yield only the prime numbers and skip everything else.

 Try generator